eirikmn/ultralytics-gradcam/README.md

 The resulting heat maps are stored in _runs/detect/_ as _.npy_ files.

-A demonstration of this code is available in _yolo8-gradcam.ipynb_.
+A demonstration is available in _yolo8-gradcam.ipynb_.